Corvette: World War II

 During the arms buildup leading to World War II, the term "corvette" was almost attached to the Tribal-class destroyer.
 The Tribals were so much larger than and sufficiently different from other British destroyers that some consideration was given to resurrecting the classification of "corvette" and applying it to them.

 This idea was dropped, and the term applied to small, mass-produced antisubmarine escorts such as the Flower class of World War II.
 (Royal Navy ships were named after flowers, and ships in Royal Canadian Navy service took the name of smaller Canadian cities and towns.)
 Their chief duty was to protect convoys throughout the Battle of the Atlantic and on the routes from the UK to Murmansk carrying supplies to the Soviet Union.
+HMCS Sackville is the only remaining member of the class.
+She is preserved as a museum ship in Halifax, Nova Scotia, Canada.

 The Flower-class corvette was originally designed for offshore patrol work, and was not ideal when pressed into service as an antisubmarine escort.
 It was shorter than ideal for oceangoing convoy escort work, too lightly armed for antiaircraft defense, and the ships were barely faster than the merchantmen they escorted.
 This was a particular problem given the faster German U-boat designs then emerging.
 Nonetheless, the ship was quite seaworthy and maneuverable, but living conditions for ocean voyages were challenging.
 As a result of these shortcomings, the corvette was superseded in the Royal Navy as the escort ship of choice by the frigate, which was larger, faster, better armed, and had two shafts.
 However, many small yards could not produce vessels of frigate size, so an improved corvette design, the Castle class, was introduced later in the war, with some remaining in service until the mid-1950s.

 The Royal Australian Navy built 60 Bathurst-class corvettes, including 20 for the Royal Navy crewed by Australians, and four for the Indian Navy.
 These were officially described as Australian minesweepers, or as minesweeping sloops by the Royal Navy, and were named after Australian towns.